A prank company and Lil Nas X are selling ‘Satan Shoes’ containing a drop of human blood. Nike is suing.

 Nike on Monday sought to indicate its stance on the kicks in the clearest way possible: It launched a federal lawsuit asking the court to have the sneakers destroyed.

-In the complaint filed in the Eastern District of New York, the behemoth athleticwear company referenced social media backlash from people who vowed never to buy Nike products again because of the Satan Shoes.
+In the complaint filed in the Eastern District of New York, the behemoth athletic wear company referenced social media backlash from people who vowed never to buy Nike products again because of the Satan Shoes.
 The lawsuit alleges trademark violations by MSCHF and demands that the prank company relinquish to Nike any profits that it made from selling the sneakers.

 “This was done without Nike’s approval or authorization, and Nike is in no way connected with this project,” the company wrote.